llord1/llord1.github.io/07d-MedicalSurvey.md

 Demographic questions included questions on Age, Gender (with the option to self-describe), and Ethnicity/Race (with the option to self-describe), as those may add additional context to one's linguistic background; the list of Ethnicity/Race options was inspired by historical settlement data specific to the region, as well as recent immigration data {% cite pm_slu_citizenship_2015 imi_team_2021 slu_cip_2020 %}.
 An enquiry is also made about one's Citizenship, as this may give additional details as to whether locals or foreign nationals are more likely to be exposed to diverse linguistic backgrounds that benefit the medical field.

-Questions into the number of years one has been a practicing professional, areas of practice, and current working environment may reflect one's experiences and one's likelihood of exposure to multilingual situations; annual income questions may speak to possible future incentives for utilising or acquiring additional language skills  {% salaries_doctor_2021 %}.
+Questions into the number of years one has been a practicing professional, areas of practice, and current working environment may reflect one's experiences and one's likelihood of exposure to multilingual situations; annual income questions may speak to possible future incentives for utilising or acquiring additional language skills  {% cite salaries_doctor_2021 %}.
 Inquiring into the locations of one's operations may not be suitable here as persons of this profession may operate island-wide.

 Linguistic questions enquired into participant awareness of non-English language assistance programmes in their work environment, if multilinguals' skills were ever a useful asset, and if they perceived language barriers while executing their required tasks; it is hoped that such data could lead to improved training on currently available resources, or inspire improved resource allocation towards language needs.